useblocks/sphinx-needs-enterprise/docs/contribute.rst

 :password: 007

 To use the current documentation with the new codebeamer instance, you should create a project based on the ``agile`` template.
-In this case some elements, like issues, get automatically created and the used filters inside this documentation should already match some of them.
+In this case, some elements, like issues, get automatically created and the used filters inside this documentation should already match some of them.

 Jira via docker